elizastarr/ANN_layer_wise_relevance_propagation/README.md

-# Layer-Wise Relevance Propagation
+# Layer-Wise Relevance Propagation: Interpreting Artificial Neural Networks
-### Method of interpreting artificial neural networks
-This essay was written for graduate school admissions.
+This essay was written for admission to the Technical University of Munich's Master's in Mathematics in Data Science program.